php-fast/php-fast/README.md

 You can apply middleware to routes to handle specific logic before a request reaches the controller.
 Here's an example of applying middleware:

 // Applying middleware to a single route
-$routes->get('admin', 'AdminController::index', [\App\Middlewares\AuthMiddleware::class]);
+$routes->get('admin', 'AdminController::index', [\App\Middleware\AuthMiddleware::class]);

 // Applying middleware to multiple routes
 $routes->group('admin', function($routes) {
     $routes->get('dashboard', 'AdminController::dashboard');
     $routes->post('settings', 'AdminController::saveSettings');
-}, [\App\Middlewares\AuthMiddleware::class]);
+}, [\App\Middleware\AuthMiddleware::class]);

 ```

 ## 7. Creating a Controller

 Controllers in PHP-Fast are responsible for handling HTTP requests and returning responses.
-They act as a bridge between models, views, and other application components.
-All controllers are stored in the `application/controllers` directory.
+They act as a bridge between Models, views, and other application components.
+All Controllers are stored in the `application/Controllers` directory.

 ### Creating a New Controller

 To create a new controller manually, follow these steps:

-1. Navigate to the `application/controllers` directory.
+1. Navigate to the `application/Controllers` directory.
 2. Create a new file with the name of your controller, e.g., `ProductsController.php`.
 3. Define the controller class by extending `System\Core\BaseController`.